Loudness Normalization: The Future of File-Based Playback

 1) Loudness Differences

 In digital audio, the maximum (peak) audio modulation has a hard ceiling that cannot be crossed.
 Digital audio tracks are routinely peak-normalized.
-This results in tremendous loudness differences from track to track because the peak level of a signal is not representative of its subjective loudness.
+This results in tremendous loudness differences from track to track because the signal's peak level is not representative of its subjective loudness.

-Instead, the listener perceives loudness according to the average energy of the signal.
+Instead, the listener perceives loudness based on the signal's average energy.
 With the widespread practice of peak normalization, program producers often apply severe compression, limiting, and clipping techniques to the audio.

-This removes the original peaks and allows normalization to amplify the signal, increasing its average energy.
+This removes the original peaks and enables normalization, thereby amplifying the signal and increasing its average energy.
 This has resulted in a loudness war with significant loudness differences between newer and older material and different genres.

-When older recordings are included in a playlist with new material, the listener experiences noticeable jumps in loudness from one track to the next, requiring frequent adjustments to the playback level.
+When older recordings are included in a playlist alongside new material, the listener experiences noticeable loudness jumps from one track to the next, requiring frequent adjustments to the playback level.
 The differences can be as significant as 20 dB.

 The same problem arises when different musical genres are combined in a single playlist.
 Portable device listening is therefore not the comfortable experience it could be, and computer playback exhibits some of the same problems.